VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 ## Introduction

 I often need to launch a screen **B***(child)* from a screen **A***(parent)*.
-A user do some actions on the screen B, for example picks color using full-screen color picker.
+A user does some actions on screen B, for example, picks color using a full-screen color picker.
-When the user picked the color, he presses "Done" button.
+When the user picked the color, he presses the "Done" button.
-App navigates back to the screen A.
+The app navigates back to screen **A**.
-Child screen **B** needs to pass picked color to it's parent screen **A**.
+Child screen **B** needs to pass the picked color to its parent screen **A**.

 Jetpack Navigation Architecture component calls passing result from child to parent screen a ["Returning a result to the previous Destination"](https://developer.android.com/guide/navigation/navigation-programmatic#returning_a_result)

 But I don't like the code from the official guide.
-It looks too complex for such task.
+It looks too complex for such a task.
 Don't worry if you don't understand it.
 ```kotlin
 val navController = findNavController();
 // After a configuration change or process death, the currentBackStackEntry